Namdeo Dhasal: Biography

-Namdeo Dhasal was born in 1949, in the village of Pur in Khed taluka, Poona, India.
+Namdeo Dhasal was born in 1949, in the village of Pur in Khed taluka, Pune, India.
 He and his family moved to Mumbai when he was six.
 A member of the Mahar caste, he grew up in dire poverty.
 He was a Buddhist.

 Following the example of the American Black Panther movement, he founded the Dalit Panther movement with friends in 1972.
 This social movement worked for the reconstruction of society on the basis of the Phule, Shahu, and Ambedkar movements.

 Dhasal wrote columns for the Marathi daily Saamana.
 Earlier, he worked as an editor for the weekly Satyata.
 In 1972, he published his first volume of poetry, Golpitha.
 More poetry collections followed: Moorkh Mhataryane (By a Foolish Old Man), inspired by Maoist thoughts; Tujhi Iyatta Kanchi?
 (How Educated Are You?); Khel; and Priya Darshini, about former Indian Prime Minister Indira Gandhi.

 During this time, Dhasal also wrote two novels and published pamphlets such as Andhale Shatak (Century of Blindness) and Ambedkari Chalwal (Ambedkarite Movement), a reflection on the socialist and communist concepts of B. R. Ambedkar.

 Later, he published two more collections of poetry: Mi Marale Suryachya Rathache Sat Ghode (I Killed the Seven Horses of the Sun), and Tujhe Boat Dharoon Mi Chalalo Ahe (I'm Walking, Holding Your Finger).

 In 1977 Dhasal married noted Marathi writer Malika Amar Sheikh after a brief courtship.
 However, the marriage was troubled due to Dhasal's alleged domestic violence, alcoholism and problems with debt.
 In 1981, Dhasal was diagnosed with myasthenia.
 Later, he suffered from colorectal cancer.
 He was admitted for treatment in a Mumbai hospital in September 2013.
 He died in 2014 at age 64.